Activator: A spring-loaded adjusting instrument that utilizes an extremely rapid pulse to help restore normal functioning in the body.

 Insulin: A hormone in the body that helps move glucose from the blood to muscles and other tissues.
 Insulin controls blood sugar levels.

 Integrative Therapies: Integrative therapies are modalities and healing practices that complement conventional care, particularly in offering preventive strategies or managing symptoms of chronic diseases and other conditions.
 Integrative therapies generally embrace a holistic perspective, addressing the wellbeing of mind, body, and spirit.
-The federal government refers to these therapies as complementary health approaches, and they are also known as complementary and alternative medicine.
+The FDA refers to these therapies as complementary health approaches, and they are also known as complementary and alternative medicine.
 Integrative therapies may include mind/body practices (such as meditation, yoga, and biofeeback), natural products (such as vitamins and dietary supplements like fish oil), traditional or cultural healing practices (such as Traditional Chinese Medicine and Ayurvedic Medicine), or energy-based therapies (such as Healing Touch and Reiki).

 Interferential Current (IFC): A form of transcutaneous electrical nerve stimulation (TENS) therapy in which high-frequency electrical impulses are introduced deep into the tissues near the center of the pain.